dflorez0/LuaOOPTutorial/README.md

 Public properties section have been removed because they should not exist.

+--TODO: how to translate the following to ET/Osmose?

 An animal has a name, an age, and a size.
 These properties are specific to each animal thus, they are instance properties.
 ```lua
 --- Private Instance Properties